0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/transparent-data-encryption-byok-overview.md

 > [!NOTE]
 > In this article, the terms Customer Managed Key (CMK) and Bring Your Own Key (BYOK) are used interchangeably, but they represent some differences.
 > - **Customer Managed Key (CMK)** - The customer manages the key lifecycle, including key creation, rotation, and deletion.
-The key is stored in [Azure Key Vault](/azure/key-vault/general/overview) or [Azure Key Vault Managed HSM](/azure/key-vault/managed-hsm/overview) and used for encryption of the Database Encryption Key (DEK) in Azure SQL.
+The key is stored in [Azure Key Vault](/azure/key-vault/general/overview) or [Azure Key Vault Managed HSM](/azure/key-vault/managed-hsm/overview) and used for encryption of the Database Encryption Key (DEK) in Azure SQL, SQL Server on Azure VM, and SQL Server on-premises.
-> - **Bring Your Own Key (BYOK)** - The customer brings their own key to Azure Key Vault and uses it for encryption of the DEK in Azure SQL.
-The key can be imported or created from another key vault.
+> - **Bring Your Own Key (BYOK)** - The customer securely brings or imports their own key from an on-premises hardware security module (HSM) into Azure Key Vault or Azure Key Vault Managed HSM.
+Such imported keys may be used as any other key in Azure Key Vault, including as a Customer Managed Key for encryption of the DEK.
 For more information, see  [Import HSM-protected keys to Managed HSM (BYOK)](/azure/key-vault/managed-hsm/hsm-protected-keys-byok).

 Customer-managed TDE provides the following benefits to the customer: